VDM-1: Description

-The VDM-1 uses a single slot in the S-100 backplane, but is so large it covers adjacent slots in most machines.
+The VDM-1 uses a single slot in the S-100 backplane, but is so thick it covers adjacent slots in most machines.
 The front side of the board was crammed with components, including eight 91L02A 1,024 bit static RAMs, to the point that there was not enough room left for the required electrical traces.
 This was solved by running a ribbon cable from one side of the board to the other.
 The monitor is connected via a coaxial cable running off the top corner of the card.

 The board generates 16 lines of 64 characters on a monitor or a conventional television that is slightly modified to bypass the radio frequency section.
 The display is black and white, and the hardware includes the ability to support inverse video, which they refer to as "cursor bytes", by setting the high bit on the character byte.
 With the appropriate switch set on the settings DIP switch, any such character will blink.
 This supplies the hardware cursor display by setting this bit on a space character.

 One oddity of the system is that the character graphics were supplied in ROM, and there are several versions of the ROMs with different glyphs.
 The user could not know in advance which version he would receive.